Frequently Asked Questions - Graduate Admission

 To ensure that applicants to the program understand the nature of physical therapy, prospective students are required to have participated in at least 100 hours of shadowing, volunteering, or employment under the direct supervision of a licensed physical therapist.
 These experiences must be with at least two different physical therapy patient populations prior to admission.
 For example, an applicant may spend 50 hours working with clients in an outpatient orthopedic setting and another 50 hours working with clients in an acute care setting or in a skilled nursing facility, cardiopulmonary rehabilitation clinic, etc. It is not necessary that these patient populations be seen at different clinics or hospitals if one shadowing/volunteering site delivers care to multiple kinds of patients.

-Graduate tuition for the Physical Therapy program for 2011-2012 is $988.00 per credit; fees are $88.00 per credit.
+Graduate tuition for the Physical Therapy program for 2017-2018 is $1,351.00 per credit; including fees.
 Additional expenses for books, housing and clinical education are variable.

 The Duquesne University faculty are dedicated to educating competent and compassionate Doctors of Physical Therapy.
 We are committed to the highest quality education both in the academic and clinical settings.
 Our class sizes are small (35-40) and courses are taught by the 12 full-time faculty members supplemented by a large cadre of adjunct professors.
 You will be educated by faculty who are licensed physical therapists; have advanced degrees in the sciences, education, and rehabilitation; are clinical researchers; and have dedicated their professional careers to the education of students in physical therapy.
 Our student-faculty ratio allows us to provide quality education while maintaining close professional yet personal contact with students.
 Our graduates are well-respected clinicians with an excellent local and national reputation.